laserpants/trombone/docs/route-format.rst

 SELECT * FROM
 *************

 ``SELECT * FROM``-type of queries are accepted as a convenient shorthand.
 The server will attempt to expand the column names during preprocessing of the configuration file.
-However, this is not guaranteed to work and in some cases you have to explicitly write out the column names, e.g., ``SELECT id, name, favorite_cheese FROM...``.
+However, this is not guaranteed to work and in some cases you will have to explicitly write out the column names, e.g., ``SELECT id, name, favorite_cheese FROM...``.

 Wildcard operators